Luleko/Search_Locations/README.md

 Select FoursquareAngularJS.Web as startup project.

-If you got any questions please contact me on 0640427911
+If you got any questions please contact me